Anticipating face masks to stay through winter, Edinburgh professor believe pandemic will end in Scotland next year

 "But it’s not going to be a bang it will be a whimper, it will be a gradual shift and we will be transitioning out of this and looking ahead.”

-Professor Bauld also commented that she anticipates that mandatory face mask wearing will be in place through this winter ‘without a doubt' in Scotland.
+Professor Bauld also said she anticipates that mandatory face mask wearing will be in place through this winter ‘without a doubt' in Scotland.

 She said: "It would be strange to lift it in the Autumn when we’ve got other respiratory viruses circulating.